ottosven/backCUSUM/README.md

 ### Troubleshooting

-Error messages during installation may be due to the fact that the necessary compilers required to build packages are not installed:
+Error messages during installation may be due to the fact that the necessary compilers are not installed:

 * Windows: Please make sure that Rtools are installed: https://cran.r-project.org/bin/windows/Rtools/.